jeswin/snipget/README.md

 Platform-agnostic Snippets Manager.

-The snippets are expected to be committed into your source control. snipget tracks all downloaded snippets in snipget.json.
+The snippets may be committed into your source control, or not; depending on size constraints.
+It might make sense for small files such as 'capitalize.go' to be added to your source-code files and be committed into your version control. snipget tracks all downloaded snippets in file named 'snipget.json'.
 This file (snipget.json) is also expected to be committed to your source control.

 ## Why?

 - Package management approaches (such as npm) result in 100s of MBs of downloads
 - Semver ranges are a security risk.
 The next patch version could be malicious.
-- We need to get back to smaller, self contained libs.
-IMHO.
+- We need to get back to smaller, self contained snippets and libs.

 ## Installation